DNSentinel-Lab/Scenario-01-DNS-Recon/soc/case-02_SOC-investigation-IR-handoff.md

 the activity as a high-confidence True Positive for suspicious/likely unauthorized DNS reconnaissance and escalates for follow-on correlation, containment decision, and response.

-## How to Pass Case 02 to IR

-- Send this DOCX/Markdown report.

-- Send SPL-Queries.txt with the exact searches and time ranges.

-- Send the evidence folder containing E01–E09 plus the E10 disposition note.

-- Tell IR to validate follow-on web/network activity, determine whether discovered names were subsequently accessed, decide on proportionate containment, preserve additional evidence, and verify any response action.

-- SOC should remain available for clarification and additional Splunk searches after IR confirms receipt.